 You must specify a register-list.
-A register-list is a comma-separated list of register names, either Rn or Fn.
+A register-list is a comma-separated list of register names, either rn or fn.
 A register-list can also contain parenthesized sublists.
 Use the register-list to describe arguments and function result types that are structures, where each member of the structure is passed in a single register.
 For example:

 '''

-parameters (r0, (f0, f1))
+parameters(r0,(f0,f1))

 '''

 The preceding example is a function with two parameters.
-The first parameter is passed in R0.
-The second parameter is a structure type with two floating-point members, which are passed in F0 and F1.
+The first parameter is passed in register r0.
+The second parameter is a structure type with two floating-point members, which are passed in registers fo and f1.